microsoft/BotFramework-WebChat/docs/DIRECT_LINE_SPEECH.md

 ### Custom Speech is not supported

-> Please vote on [this bug](https://github.com/microsoft/BotFramework-WebChat/issues/2684) if this behavior is not desirable.

 Custom Speech is a feature for developers to train a custom speech model to improve speech recognition for uncommon words.
-This is not supported when using Direct Line Speech.
+You can set this up using the Speech SDK or in the Azure portal when configuring the Direct Line Speech channel.

 ### Dynamic priming is not supported